ucbi/uniform/guides/introduction/Getting Started.md

 > #### Are you building Phoenix apps? {: .tip}
 >
-> We recommend developers building Phoenix applications read the [How It
+> We recommend developers building Phoenix applications read [Setting up a
-> Works](how-it-works.html) guide, then consult the how-to guide for [Setting
-> up a Phoenix Project](./setting-up-a-phoenix-project.html).
+> Phoenix project](./setting-up-a-phoenix-project.html).

 An example barebones Blueprint might look like this.